 A 5 day course of Panacur at 6 weeks against Giardia, Lung, Hook, Tape and Roundworms.

 Drontal All wormer at 9 weeks and at 12 weeks with Advocate Spot On which protects against Round, Hook and Heartworm, Earmites and also Flea's and their larva.

 Kittens start to be weaned at around 4 weeks old but this can vary depending on size of litter etc.

 If they are difficult to start weaning we soak royal canin babycat biscuits in royal canin babycat milk and mix it up with a little royal canin instinctive babycat mousse.
-But we find they normally wean easily onto the raw weaning paste.
+But we find they normally wean easily onto the raw chicken paste.

 We leave Royal Canin dried food and fresh water down at all times.
 The kittens usually start off with Babycat but soon move onto kitten 36 long before going to new homes.

-Kittens will come with full registration papers signed on collection.
+Kittens will come with full registration papers on collection.
 They will be registered with The International Cat Association, on either the Active or Non-Active register.
 This means they will be registered worldwide and not just in Ireland.
 They can also be Gccfi Registered if necessary.

-They will be microchipped.
+They will be microchipped included in purchase price.

-If sold as pets on the non - active they will be neutered, included free in the price.
+If sold as pets on the non - active they will be neutered, included in the price.